Moorland View Farm is perfectly located for you to enjoy the best that the area has to offer.

 The stunning National Trust location of Ilam Park and the White Peak Estate is only 6 miles away, and well worth a visit.

-A little further afield, Pooles Cavern at the spa town of Buxton can be reached within half an hour, as can the beautiful Wye valley and other famous Derbyshire towns such as Bakewell and Matlock.
+A little further afield, Pooles Cavern at the spa town of Buxton can be reached with a 30 minute drive across an incredible landscape, as can the beautiful Wye valley and other famous Derbyshire towns such as Bakewell and Matlock.

 Or spend a day at Carsington Water reservoir which has so much for all the family, and is just 30 minutes away by car.